mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 #### Questions
 1. How to handle aggregating client metric values across multiple days?
-    - This is complicated.
-We should look at the existing metric definitions to see if this is even feasible, or if there is better solution.
-      - might require a new metric-hub parameter for metrics to specify how Jetstream should aggregate across days
-      - as another option, we could change the daily metrics query to retain the original column names, and then just run the original metric `select_expression` against the daily results tables
     - Query could look like the following
       - `MIN` enrollment and exposure dates is not necessary since we already do this when building enrollments
       - `SUM` enrollment and exposure events